Debraj-Bora/travellingllama/README.md

 Future Scope:

-+ Distillation in 1 bit Llama model with RAG :
++ Distillation in 1 B Llama model with RAG to go to 1 bit :

 <img src="img/distillation.png" width=100%>